-Crumb rubber is often used in artificial turf fields as "infill" between turf fibers to provide stability, uniformity and resiliency to artificial turf fields.
-Artificial turf was developed in the mid-1960s and has since gained widespread popularity around the country.
+Crumb rubber is often used in synthetic turf fields as "infill" between turf fibers to provide stability, uniformity and resiliency to synthetic turf fields.
+Synthetic turf was developed in the mid-1960s and has since gained widespread popularity around the country.
 Synthetic turf was originally used in stadiums and on athletic fields for college and professional sports teams, but now is also used in municipal parks, golf courses, playgrounds, cruise ships, and airports.
 There is also a growing residential market.

-According to the Synthetic Turf Council, artificial turf has been installed in approximately 4,500 U.S. fields, tracks and playgrounds.
+According to the Synthetic Turf Council, synthetic turf has been installed in approximately 4,500 U.S. fields, tracks and playgrounds.

-In response to these concerns, EPA developed an Agency workgroup that initiated a limited-scale scoping study to test a study protocol and monitoring methods for generating environmental data associated with the use of recycled tire material on artificial turf fields and playgrounds.
+In response to these concerns, the EPA developed an agency workgroup that initiated a limited-scale scoping study to test a study protocol and monitoring methods for generating environmental data associated with the use of recycled tire material on synthetic turf fields and playgrounds.

 As part of this evaluation, data were collected at a limited number of sites.
 The full study protocol was implemented at two synthetic turf fields and one playground.
 Additional samples were collected at four other synthetic turf fields and a second playground.
 Sampling sites were located in North Carolina, Georgia, Ohio, and Maryland.

 It is important to have accurate and reproducible methods for measuring environmental concentrations of the components of synthetic turf fields and playgrounds.
 The study protocols and the majority of the methods evaluated were found to be appropriate for characterizing concentrations of tire crumb components in the environment.